crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test: `/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/test/index.php`

+= How han I change the color of the CAPTCHA input field on the comment form? = If you need to learn how to adjust the captcha input form colors, [See this FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)

 = Is this plugin available in other languages? =